-- 1) After unpacking lift, inspect and check shipping list. - 2) Steps #3 thru #5 are pre-assembly before standing and installing lift. - 3) Assemble the overhead cross bridge assembly with the hardware and parts as shown in FIG. #2.
-If one person is installing the lift then Shut Off Bar Assy. and Switch Assy. may be installed after bolting Cross Bridge to lift. - 4) Assemble the Carriage Stops ALIF-215-015-XX to the Mainside and Offside Leg ALIF-215-020L/R using (4) 1⁄2-13UNC x 1 1⁄2 bolts and (4) 1⁄2-13UNC nylon locknut as shown in FIG. #5A & #5B.
-IMPORTANT: NYLON LOCKNUTS MUST BE ON THE OUTSIDE OF LIFT.
-IF NYLON LOCKNUTS ARE ASSEMBLED TO THE INSIDE OF LIFT THEY WILL INTERFERE WITH CARRIAGE. - 5) Locate the (2) 3/8" x 30'-10" Std (36'-5" Ext.) equalizing cables.
+- 1) After unpacking lift, inspect and check shipping list for missing or damaged parts. - 2) Steps #3 thru #5 are to pre-assembly before standing and installing lift. - 3) Assemble the overhead cross bridge assembly with the hardware and parts as shown in FIG. #2.
+If one person is installing the lift then the Shut Off Bar Assy. and Switch Assy. may be installed after bolting Cross Bridge to lift. - 4) Assemble the Carriage Stops ALIF-215-015-XX to the Mainside and Offside Leg ALIF-218-020L/R using (4) 1⁄2-13UNC x 1 1⁄2 bolts and (4) 1⁄2-13UNC nylon locknut as shown in FIG. #5A & #5B. \\IMPORTANT: NYLON LOCKNUTS MUST BE ON THE OUTSIDE OF LIFT.
+IF NYLON LOCKNUTS ARE ASSEMBLED TO THE INSIDE OF LIFT THEY WILL INTERFERE WITH CARRIAGE. - 5) Locate the (2) 3/8" x 36'-5" equalizing cables.
 While the legs are laying horizontal install one end of the 3/8" cables in the carriage.
-Slide the carriage about 36" from the bottom of the leg up towards the top and thread the cable to the appropriate gusset.
-(The three gussets with holes inside each carriage are adjustment for the cable depending on the height of the lift.
+Slide the carriage about 24" from the bottom of the leg up towards the top and thread the cable to the appropriate gusset.
+(The gussets with holes inside each carriage are adjustment for the cable depending on the height of the lift.
 For the maximum height of lift use lower gussets on carriages).
 Turn the nylon lock nut half way down the threaded stud of the cable and pull the slack.
-Run the other end of the cable down and under pulley located at the base of the leg.
-Repeat the same procedure for the other leg assembly.
+Run the other end of the cable down and under pulley located at the base of the leg and up thru the opposite side of the carriage.
+See FIG. #4.
+Repeat the same procedure for the other leg assembly. - 6) Next while the legs are lying horizontal locate and partially install the 53" and 430" hydraulic hoses see FIG. #6.
+The 53" hydraulic hose is connect the 90 deg. adapter at the bottom of the mainside leg and is threaded through the loops to the bulk head tee.